sherfert/GTR/README.md

 1. Clone the repository
 2. Have node v6.0.0a and npm v3.8.6 or newer installed
 3. Have python 3.4.3 and 2.7.6 installed
-4. Install the following Python modules (recommended through pip): astor, numpy
+4. Install the following Python modules (recommended through pip): astor, numpy, pdfminer
 5. Run './init.sh'